atul1503/Knowledge/JetPack Compose.md

 1. `enqueueUniquePeriodicWork` on the work manager instance is used to enqueue your work request in this periodic work queue.
 2. `RoutineNotificationWorker` is just a name we are giving to our worker.
 3. `ExsitingPeriodicWorkPolicy` is used to tell work manager to what to do if it sees multiple workers with same name.
 Here we are asking it to cancel past ones and use this one.
+4. In the last arg, we provide our work request object.